 The HCDO, which was the only Democratic committee in the state in debt last summer and only raised $60.60 in the first quarter of 2022, gave six big donations to the NJDSC between September 22nd, 2021 and January 6th, 2022, reports filed with the New Jersey Election Law Enforcement Commission (NJ ELEC) show.

-According to the NJ ELEC database, the HCDO has only made seven donations to the NJDSC in their history, dating back to October 10th, 1989, for a total of $72,511.76.
+According to the NJ ELEC database, the HCDO has only made seven donations to the NJDSC in their history prior to this, dating back to October 10th, 1989, for a total of $72,511.76.

 Despite lackluster fundraising for years, the HCDO was getting maxed out donations of $37,000 from groups such as the New Jersey State PBA, the New York Hotels Trade Council, Nancy Pelosi’s re-election campaign, and even the Fair Fight Inc. PAC linked to Georgia gubernatorial hopeful Stacey Abrams.